 Prepaid expenses and other

-Current assets held for sale
+Current assets held for sale or abandonment

 Total current assets